 Coordinate outfits, don’t “match”.
 Coordinating outfits involves using complimentary colors, fabrics, and aesthetics.
 I recommend picking two outfits.
 One that is a little more casual, and another that is a little more dressy.

-Noisy patterns and clothing with logos as they can be distracting and pull focus.
-Some outfits may look good in person but don’t translate well on camera like super tiny patterns that can warp in images.
-Also stay away from wearing all black.
+Noisy patterns and clothing with logos can be distracting and pull focus.
+Some outfits may look good in person but don’t translate well on camera like super tiny patterns that can warp in photographs.
+Also try not to wear all black.
 You may think black hides all your bodies imperfections, but it actually makes it hard to see your figure.
-You may end up looking like a giant black blob and that’s not what I want for you!
+You may end up looking like shapeless and that’s not what we are going for.

 Below I wanted to provide you with some examples of couples that did a perfect job picking and coordinating outfits for their engagement photos!
 Notice what both the men and women chose to wear, how the colors and patterns compliment each other, and what shoes and accessories they decided to pair everything with.